Olive garden minestrone soup

 - Nutritional yeast – This is optional but it will take the place of using parmesan in this recipe.
 This adds a nice depth of flavor to the broth.

-If you can find some vegan parmesan to use for this, do it!
+- If you can find some vegan parmesan to use for this, do it!
 My favorite brand is Violife.
-Their parmesan tastes so damn good in this.
+Their Vegan Parmesan tastes so damn good in this.
 Follow your heart also has a good vegan parmesan cheese.

 - Make sure to not put your kale or spinach in until toward the end.
 We don’t want them to get over cooked and slimy.